NorskHelsenett/HelseID.Samples/Utilities/TestTokenTool/README.md

 ```
 ### Generelle parametre: for å justere standard-claim som beskriver aspekter med en (fiktiv) klient
 ```
+  --issuerEnvironment
+  The returned token will contain an issuer claim that matches the injected value Allowed values: Test, IntTest, Development

   --clientAmr                                <TEXT>             []
   The returned token will contain a 'client_amr' claim matching the injected value